maykru/hatespeechdetection/README.md

 - GloVe embeddings were used to convert text into numerical data
 - four convolutional layers with four different kernel sizes
-- each followed by a max pooling layer
+- each followed by a ReLU and max pooling layer
 - outputs of all pooling layers concatenated into a 1-dimensional tensor
 - tensor fed into linear layer, which outputs result: 0 for non-hate speech, 1 for hate speech